cmzuo11/stKeep/README.md

 * install the labelme software from the link on Github: https://github.com/wkentaro/labelme, and apply it to manually outline each tumor region based on our defined strategy, and save the annotation into a json file named 'tissue_hires_image.json' of a directory named image_segmentation.

 * Define the classification for each spot based on above-generated json file.
 Here, we use IDC dataset as an example.
+It takes ~34 mins.

 ```
 python Image_cell_segmentation.py --inputPath ../test_data/IDC/ --jsonFile tissue_hires_image.json